August 2, 2024

 You're not yet able to greenlight the project.

-You want to begin your six-month location shoot one year from now- right in the sweet spot after New Zealand’s rainy season.
-But this partner has made it clear that they absolutely will not buy in until you’ve secured the involvement of the perfect lead actress, Edie Falco.
-And her reps are understandably skeptical about committing to a project that currently looks like it’s not going to happen.
+But this partner has clarified that they will only buy in once you've secured the involvement of the perfect lead actress, Edie Falco.
+And her reps are understandably skeptical about committing to a project that looks like it won't happen.

-In other words, there are no fully funded mini-series without Edie Falco, and there is no Edie Falco without a fully funded mini-series.
+There are no fully funded mini-series without Edie Falco, and there is no Edie Falco without a fully funded mini-series.

 You're the producer.
 How do you solve this catch-22?
 How do you guarantee a living legend that your project will make her risk worthwhile?

-Real world pay or play clause examples
+Real-world pay or play clause examples

 Example #1: Martin Scorsese and Silence